Clinical Child and Adolescent Psychology

 Lectures and work group sessions will take up to a total of 80 hours, including the research and preparation of the assignments.
 In addition, students are expected to spend 200 hours preparing for the examination.

 Participation to all work groups is mandatory.
-The final grade will be based on:
+The final grade for CCAP will be based on:

 The following reading list is provisional: